 First, we attempt to isolate the current drawn by the benchmarks from the current drawn by other system programs such as operating system routines as well as other hardware components.
 Towards this, after booting up the board, we measure its stable current without running any application program.
-This measurement gives us the idle current $I{base}$ consumption by the board.
-Thereafter, we execute each benchmark on different devices (GPU, CPU or both) and measure the current $I{benchmark+base}^{device}$ .
-The difference between $I{benchmark+base}^{device}$ and $I{base}$ gives us the "extra" current consumed by the program when implemented on that device.
-This is the current that we are interested in because it reflects the current consumed by the system due to the implementation of the benchmark on a particular device (i.e., GPU or CPU) and we denote it by $I{benchmark}^{device}$ .
+This measurement gives us the idle current I{base} consumption by the board.
+Thereafter, we execute each benchmark on different devices (GPU, CPU or both) and measure the current $I{benchmark+base}^{device}$.
+The difference between $I{benchmark+base}^{device}$ and I{base} gives us the "extra" current consumed by the program when implemented on that device.
+This is the current that we are interested in because it reflects the current consumed by the system due to the implementation of the benchmark on a particular device (i.e., GPU or CPU) and we denote it by $I{benchmark}^{device}$.

-Second, we measure $I{benchmark}^{device}$ by executing, only the fraction of the algorithm for which we measure execution time, in a while loop with a large number of iterations, such that the impact of execution overheads is reduced to the minimum.
+$I{benchmark}^{device}$.
+Second, we measure $I{benchmark}^{device}$ by executing, only the fraction of the algorithm for which we measure execution time, in an infinite while loop.
 This allows us to measure the average value of the current and eliminates, partially, further inaccuracies.
 Thus, we measured the average current drawn by the GPU and CPU for each program for comparison.
 For the purpose of this study, where we compare the GPU versus the CPU, energy estimation based on the average current is desirable.
 This is because the goal of our study is to compare the relative energy efficiency between the CPU (sequential, dual-core, multi-core) and the GPU implementations.